tommichael88/booktomnyc/ServiceAgreement.md

 # SERVICE AGREEMENT

 ---

-####
-**<u>Legal Disclaimer:</u>** *The forthcoming "Service Agreement" constitutes a legally binding contract and is not intended as legal advice or guidance.
-For personalized legal assistance, please consult with a qualified attorney or legal professional.*
+##### <u>Legal Disclaimer:</u> The forthcoming "Service Agreement" constitutes a legally binding contract and is not intended as legal advice or guidance.
+For personalized legal assistance, please consult with a qualified attorney or legal professional.

----
 ---

 | ****Service Provider****                                                                               |
 |:------------------------------------------------------------------------------------------------------:|
 | **Name:** Tom Kongerslev                                                                               |